 Regardless of where you decide to deliver, having a water birth means you should ask questions about how the labor and delivery are done.
 Things to look for:

-- You have an experienced health care professional to help you through the labor and delivery.
+- You have an experienced, licensed health care professional with doctor backup to help you through the labor and delivery.

 - High standards are kept to ensure the tub is clean and well-maintained.